-Next we describe the probabilistic (Bayesian) model used to generate predictions for the compact object type of CCI observations.
+Next, we describe the probabilistic (Bayesian) model used to generate predictions for the compact object type of CCI observations.
 We denote the training set as the 2-tuple $(X_{train}, Y_{train})$ where $X_{train}$ is an $N_{train}$ by 3 matrix consisting of the three CCI values of the training points, and $Y_{train}$ is a length $N_{train}$ vector of labels 1,2, or 3 corresponding to the compact object type of the system each individual data point comes from: more precisely 1 represents a black hole system, 2 represents a non-pulsing neutron star system, and 3 represents a pulsing system.
 The test set is denoted by $X_{pred}$ which is an $N_{pred}$ by 3 matrix that contains the CCI values of observations from a single system we would like to predict the compact object type of, and we write $Y_{pred}$ to indicate the labels for the observations from the system.
-The model aims to predict the unknown vector $Y_{pred}$, and from this estimate the probabilities that the compact object type is a black hole, pulsar or non-pulsar.
-From this point of view, $Y_{pred}$ is the inferential object of interest and the remaining parameters discussed are nuisance parameters, meaning that they exist for the mathematics of the probabilistic model employed but are not of ultimate inferential interest.
+The model aims to predict the unknown vector $Y_{pred}$ and from this estimate the probabilities that the compact object type is a black hole, pulsar, or non-pulsar.
+From this point of view, $Y_{pred}$ is the inferential object of interest, and the remaining parameters discussed are nuisance parameters, meaning that they exist for the mathematics of the probabilistic model employed but are not of ultimate inferential interest.

-We introduce three independent latent variables for each compact object type (black hole, non-pulsar, and pulsar) whose marginal distribution is a Gaussian process with mean 0 and covariance matrix $\Sigma$ which has a squared exponential kernel, a standard choice in the computer experiments and machine learning literature, which is discussed in detail by \citet{ras05}, i.e.
+We introduce three independent latent variables for each compact object type (black hole, non-pulsar, and pulsar).
+Each latent variable has a marginal distribution that is a Gaussian process with mean 0 and covariance matrix $\Sigma$ that has a squared exponential kernel, a standard choice in the computer experiments and machine learning literature, which is discussed in detail by \citet{ras05}, i.e.